-Travelers have heard about, seen and are experiencing changing immigration policies and laws mandated by specific countries.
-However we must agree it is changing times and countries must protect their borders.
-Antigua and Barbuda is no exception to the rule and is one of the countries where there are visa requirements for some nationals who wish to visit our twin Island State.
-My advice to travelers is research the immigration laws of any country you wish to visit, as that knowledge in hand helps to avoid any hurdles upon arrival in that country.
+Travelers have heard, seen and are experiencing changing immigration policies and laws mandated by specific countries.
+However, we must agree, it is changing times and countries must protect their borders.
+Antigua and Barbuda is no exception to the rule and is one of the countries where there are visa requirements for some nationals who wish to visit our twin Island states.
+My advice to travelers is to research the immigration laws of any country you wish to visit, as that knowledge in hand, helps to avoid any hurdles upon arrival in that country.

-- There is online visa application Electronic Entry Visa (EEV) for visitors with a visa requirement.
+- There is an online visa application Electronic Entry Visa (EEV) for visitors with a visa requirement.

-- Visitor’s visa can be granted upon arrival at the V C Bird International Airport
+- Also, a visitor’s visa can be granted upon arrival at the V C Bird International Airport

-Not to worry visitors, here in my Island you are always welcome and we never miss the opportunity to show our great Antigua and Barbuda hospitality.
+Not to worry visitors, here on my Island you are always welcome and we never miss the opportunity to show our great Antigua and Barbuda hospitality.
 Why?
-Because we always want you, our visitors, to return and on your departure to do so with fond memories.
+Because we always want you, our visitors to return and on your departure, to do so with fond memories.

 ATI Air Transport International Boing 757-200 departing V C Bird International Airport